Peacock (streaming service): Third-party content

-Lionsgate licenses library content for Peacock, as part of a larger agreement by Comcast to renew its carriage of Starz.
-In turn, NBCUniversal will license content for StarzPlay in the U.S. and internationally.
+Lionsgate licenses library content to Peacock which Comcast negotiated during renewal of its carriage of Starz.
+In turn, NBCUniversal would license content to StarzPlay in the United States and internationally.
 On January 16, 2020, Peacock acquired the streaming rights to the Warner Bros.
 Television series Two and a Half Men and George Lopez, the Paramount Network series Yellowstone, as well as The Matrix films.
 In February 2020, A&E Networks licensed some titles from the A&E and History libraries to Peacock.
 Peacock also had rights to the Harry Potter film series as part of an existing deal with NBCUniversal networks from October 2020 until August 2021, before WarnerMedia (now Warner Bros.
-Discovery) took them back on September 1 of that same year, for HBO Max after an adjustment in the agreement.
+Discovery) took them back on September 1 of that year.
+The films were then placed on HBO Max.

-On July 1, 2020, ViacomCBS (now Paramount Global) non-exclusively licensed some of its television series and films to Peacock, such as Everybody Hates Chris, Ray Donovan, and Undercover Boss among others.
-The service will also hold rights to several Paramount Pictures films under a limited exclusivity window from 2021 to 2023.
+On July 1, 2020, ViacomCBS (now Paramount Skydance) non-exclusively licensed some of its television series and films to Peacock, such as Everybody Hates Chris, Ray Donovan, and Undercover Boss.
+The service also held rights to several Paramount Pictures films under a limited exclusivity window from 2021 to 2023.

 On July 14, 2020, the service acquired the Canadian drama Departure for a U.S. premiere.

 On July 17, 2020, Cinedigm licensed over a dozen films and three streaming channels for Peacock's launch, with hundreds of other films and television episodes to follow.

 In January 2021, Peacock added Claudia Rosencrantz and Adrian Woolfe's streaming entertainment news channel LIT, with the platform serving as its U.S. launch partner for an exclusivity period.